ff6347/gestalten-in-code/projects/Herbert-Bayer/index.md

 There are no soft color gradients and they always change in one direction of the color spectrum.

 The latter image is the main inspiration to the project.
 Using this as a baseline combined with colors from his other images it shows curves of different magnitude.
+The hardest part is to create an algorithm that is random enough to make bars of different thickness, but at the same time doesn't distort the proportions of the image.
+By making them all independent of each other this problem becomes fairly managable.

 ![](./assets/images/r-splash.png)